 The negative effects of cold temperature on performance

 As the body loses more heat, it has to work harder to maintain a stable temperature by generating more heat.
-The most easily and quickly metabolized fuel, glucose, is used for heat generation first over use for muscular contraction.
+The most easily and quickly metabolized fuel, glucose, is used for heat generation first, before use for muscular contraction.

 Even before you start to exercise in the cold, your body is working harder than normal just doing nothing much other than trying to stay warm.

-Colder muscles are less efficient muscles - It's a simple case of the effect of temperature on chemical reactions, when it is cooler, reactions take place more slowly, the rule of thumb is a halving of reaction rates for a 10C (18F) fall.
+Colder muscles are less efficient muscles - it's a simple case of the effect of temperature on chemical reactions.
+When it is cooler, reactions take place more slowly, the rule of thumb is that reaction rates slow to a half of what they were for each 10C (18F) fall.
 Muscular contraction is a series of chemical reactions.
 When we think of our "normal body temperature" this actually means the core temperature, brain, heart and major organs, this is what we keep constant.
 The rest of the body works on a "nice if we can" basis.
-Ideally the whole body is kept at "body temperature" but as the temperature falls it becomes increasingly difficult to do this for all parts and so those parts furthest from the core cool down most as they are losing the most of the valuable heat.
+Ideally the whole body is kept close to the core temperature but as the temperature falls it becomes increasingly difficult to do this for all parts and so those parts furthest from the core cool down most as they are losing the most of the valuable heat.
 Arm and leg muscles in particular are affected by falling temperatures.

-Increased danger of pulling muscles - Warming up before exercise is important to prevent pulling muscles, low temperatures mean that muscles cool down faster and are more difficult to warm in the first place.
+Increased danger of pulling muscles - Warming up before exercise is important to prevent pulling muscles, low temperatures mean that muscles cool down faster and take longer to warm in the first place.

-Slowed reaction times due to cold nerves - Nervous impulses in a similar manner to muscle contraction are the result of a string of complex chemical changes.
-As the temperature falls those chemical changes take place more slowly and so reactions (responses) are slower.
+Slowed reaction times due to cold nerves - Nervous impulses in a similar manner to muscle contraction are the result of a string of complex chemical reactions.
+As the temperature falls those chemical reactions take place more slowly and so responses are slower.

-Carbohydrates are used up more quickly, so stamina decreases - Carbohydrates are the body's preferred fuel, readily and quickly metabolized and mobilized from stored glycogen in the liver and muscles.
+Glucose is used up more quickly, so stamina decreases - glucose is the body's preferred fuel, readily and quickly metabolized and mobilized from stored glycogen in the liver and muscles.
 As energy consumption increases in cold conditions, so these energy stores are used up more quickly.
-Fat and protein oxidation for energy are not increased in the same manner as carbohydrates, taking longer to be mobilized.
-The net result is that available energy stores are depleted more quickly in cold conditions so decreasing stamina.
+Fat and protein oxidation for energy are not increased in the same manner, taking longer to be mobilized.
+The net result is that immediately available energy stores are depleted more quickly in cold conditions so decreasing stamina.

 Hydration - When it's warm and you sweat, it makes you feel thirsty as a reminder to replace the lost fluid.
-In the cold, this mechanism doesn't work so well and counter-intuitively it can be make it more likely to become dehydrated when exercising in cold than hot conditions.
-It doesn't help that cold drinks in cold conditions aren't that tempting, especially when compared to a refreshing cold drink when it's hot.
+In the cold, this mechanism doesn't work so well and counter-intuitively it can be more likely to become dehydrated when exercising in cold than hot conditions.
+It doesn't help that cold drinks in cold conditions aren't that tempting, especially when compared to a refreshing cold drink in the heat.

 Possible dangers from exercising in low temperatures